Institutional and Program Accreditation

 P.O.
 Box 178, Great Barrington, MA 01230

-The Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM)
+The Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM)

-The National University of Natural Medicine’s following programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM): (1) Master of Acupuncture (2) Master of Acupuncture with a Chinese herbal medicine specialization(formally known as Master of Science in Oriental Medicine) (3) Doctor of Acupuncture with a Chinese herbal medicine specialization (formally known as Doctor of Science in Oriental Medicine).
+The National University of Natural Medicine’s following programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM formerly known as ACAOM): (1) Master of Acupuncture (2) Master of Acupuncture with a Chinese herbal medicine specialization(formally known as Master of Science in Oriental Medicine) (3) Doctor of Acupuncture with a Chinese herbal medicine specialization (formally known as Doctor of Science in Oriental Medicine).

-Accreditation status and notes may be viewed on the ACAOM Directory.
-ACAOM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
+Accreditation status and notes may be viewed on the ACAHM Directory.
+ACAHM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and herbal medicine practitioners.

 Other sources of information available to prospective students about NUNM include the Exploration Day program, campus visits and nunm.edu.

 For further information regarding NUNM programs, please contact:

 Office of Admissions

 Information regarding a consumer or civil complaint can be filed with:

 Consumer Protection Section